jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 std::cout << "Your point is " << point << std::endl;
 ```

-You might find the overloads of the input/output operators
+You can find the overloads of the input/output operators
-for the other data types used in our game in the file `operators.hpp`.
+for the other data types used in our game in the `operators.hpp` file.

 </div>